• Skip to primary navigation

 The direct competition for the Easytone in the affordable Android TV box field are the Yagala Android 9.0 TV Box, the Magicsee Android 9.0 N5 Max TV Box, the T9 9.0 Android TV Box, the Diyomate 4K Android TV Box, and the Transpeed Android 10.0 TV Box, all of which we have reviewed recently.

-Choose the Easytone if what matters to you is having the most up-to-date operating system (Android 10.0) and the backlit mini-keyboard for better searching.
+Choose Easytone if what matters to you is having the most up-to-date operating system (Android 10.0) and the backlit mini-keyboard for better searching.

-But, if your main concern is that you won’t be able to unlock Netflix and Amazon Prime Video in 4K, then pretty much your only affordable alternative is the Fire Stick 4K, which you can also get for around $50.
+But, if your main concern is that you won’t be able to unlock Netflix and Amazon Prime Video in 4K, then your only affordable alternative is the Fire Stick 4K, which you can also get for around $50.

 The Fire Stick is not a powerful piece of kit that will satisfy gamers, but it does address most of the concerns we have with the Easytone: